Words From the Woods July 2017

 Many of you know that we're excited to be going on our long awaited family sabbatical to South East Asia until christmas.
 There will still be lots of exciting things happening in the woods.
 James Mitchell will be running bowl, bench and spoon carving courses and Debs Fletcher will be running the stone age sessions for schools.
 We'll be back and raring to go at christmas with Woodshare, coppicing, greenwood courses, school sessions and firewood.
 See below for how to book things while we are away ... . best wishes Gareth and Ro

-Question of the Month...what is this picture on the top right?
+Can you identify the picture at the top?
 (Answer at the bottom of newsletter!)

 Its 10 years since the National Trust's Strawbale Footprint was created and the team at Footprint put on a great weekend to celebrate